AutoSys date_conditions vs run_window: The 2 Rules Engineers Miss

-- date_conditions is the master switch — must be 1 for start_times, days_of_week, and run_calendar to take effect
+- date_conditions is the master switch: 0 disables all time-based scheduling, 1 enables start_times, days_of_week, and run_calendar

 Two attributes that beginners often misuse: date_conditions and run_window.
-They sound related but they do different things. date_conditions determines whether time-based scheduling is active at all. run_window defines the hours during which a job is permitted to execute.
-Understanding the distinction prevents a lot of scheduling confusion.
+They sound related but do different things.

 date_conditions deep dive